 It is also particularly important to promote these benefits in places like North Macedonia, where electric mobility is developing more slowly than in other countries in the region.
-To bolster awareness about the various advantages and possibilities of e-mobility there, the bank developed a comprehensive communication strategy based on the use of different media channels (social media, billboards, radio, events, flyers, PR).
+To bolster awareness about the various advantages and possibilities of e-mobility there, the bank developed a comprehensive communication strategy based on media channels (social media, bill-boards, radio, events, flyers, PR).